scharan/scharan.cs.ucr.edu/source/index.markdown

 <div>

 <div style="width: 75%; float: left">
-<p>Sai Charan is a Ph.D. candidate with the <a href="http://riple.cs.ucr.edu/">RIPLE</a> lab at the <a href="http://www.cs.ucr.edu">Computer Science</a> department at <a href="http://www.ucr.edu">University of California, Riverside</a>.</p>
+<p>Sai Charan is a Ph.D. candidate with the <a href="http://riple.cs.ucr.edu/">RIPLE</a> lab and involved with the <a href="http://grasp.cs.ucr.edu">GRASP</a> and <a href="http://www.cs.ucr.edu/~gupta/research/Projects/multi1.html">SpiceC</a> groups at the <a href="http://www.cs.ucr.edu">Computer Science</a> department at <a href="http://www.ucr.edu">University of California, Riverside</a>.</p>

-<p>His interests include compiler &amp; language support for parallelization, runtime monitoring support for parallel applications, GPGPU programming models and software engineering.</p>
+<p>His interests include compiler &amp; language support for parallelel and distribution programming, runtime monitoring support for parallel and distributed applications, GPGPU programming models and software engineering and Size Oblivious Programming.</p>

 <p>His advisor &amp; Principal Investigator is <a href="http://www.cs.ucr.edu/~gupta">Prof. Rajiv Gupta</a>.</p>